dumux/dumux/doc/doxygen/pages/installation.md

     ./dune-common/bin/dunecontrol --opts=dumux/cmake.opts all

+In case you have obtained the DUNE modules via a package manager, `dunecontrol` should be an available program in your path environment (replace `./dune-common/bin/dunecontrol` by `dunecontrol`).

-This will create a separate build folder called `build-cmake` individually in each module.
+Running `dunecontrol` will create a build folder called `build-cmake` in each of the module folders.
 In case you want to build the module stack in a separate build folder use

     ./dune-common/bin/dunecontrol --opts=dumux/cmake.opts --builddir=$(pwd)/build all

-More details on the Dune build system can be found in the [Dune installation notes](http://www.dune-project.org/doc/installation/).
+More details on the DUNE build system can be found in the [Dune installation notes](http://www.dune-project.org/doc/installation/).

+### Compiler options

 Dune and DuMux rely heavily on compiler optimization.
-The speed difference between running a compiler-optimized versus a non-optimized DuMux executable can easily exceed a factor of 10.
+The speed difference between running a compiler-optimized versus a non-optimized DuMux executable can easily exceed a factor of $10$.
 The default `cmake.opts` in `dumux/cmake.opts` already enable compiler optimisations.
 To use debug options use `-DCMAKE_BUILD_TYPE=Debug` instead of `-DCMAKE_BUILD_TYPE=Release` in the `cmake.opts`, or add `set(CMAKE_BUILD_TYPE Debug)` to any `CMakeLists.txt` containing a test that you want to compile non-optimised and with debug symbols enabled.

+In case you are running macOS on a recent arm chip (M1, M2) your compiler might not support the flag `-march=native` yet.
+You can replace this flag by a `mcpu=<cpu>` flag, where `<cpu>` is the best match of available option shown by `clang --print-supported-cpus`.

+Often it makes sense to create and keep around a custom option file for `dunecontrol` tailored to your local setup.
+You can use `dumux/cmake.opts` as a starting point.

 ## 3. Install external dependencies via script